-Note that if you do not go to a Gospel service as part of a tour, you will have to wait in line to get in, which may result in you not getting to see the service.
+Note that if you do not go to the service as part of a tour, you will have to wait in line to get in, which may result in you not getting to see the service.
 So if you decide to go on your own, be sure to arrive at the church early.
 This post on Gospel mass sched ules will help you.

-Also, something that has become a growing predicament in recent years is that there are congregations that put on shows in which they recreate Gospel masses for tourists, but there is nothing authentic about them.
+Also, something that has become a growing problem in recent years is that there are congregations that give shows in which they recreate Gospel masses for tourists, but there is nothing authentic about them.
 The tours I recommend will take you to see genuine Gospel masses in either Harlem or the Bronx, but if you decide to visit Harlem on your own beware of falling into a tourist trap.

-Tours similar to the Harlem Tour and Gospel Mass
+Tours similar to the Harlem Gospel Mass Tour

 Harlem is not the only New York City neighborhood you should visit on your trip.
-Brooklyn, with its streets of brick apartments lined with trees on either side, is one of the neighborhoods that bring the most identity to New York City.
-Manhattan, the Bronx, or Queens are the other boroughs that also have a lot to discover, and the Contrasts Tour is a guided tour that takes you to the best of each.
+Brooklyn, with its streets of brick apartments with trees on each side, is one of the neighborhoods that bring more identity to the city of New York.
+Manhattan, the Bronx or Queens are the other boroughs that also have a lot to discover, and the contrasts tour is a guided tour of the best of each.
 I tell you all about it here: New York Contrasts Tour.

-If you like the idea of getting off the beaten tourist track, I also recommend the Upper and Lower Manhattan tour, because, although it focuses on the borough of Manhattan, it shows you the most interesting corners of the island.
+If you like the idea of getting off the beaten tourist track, I also recommend the Upper and Lower Manhattan tour, because, although it focuses on the borough of Manhattan, it shows you the most interesting corners off the beaten track.
 You can read my experience with this tour here: Upper and Lower Manhattan Tour.

 Frequently asked questions

-The times of gospel singing varies depending on the church, that being said the best time to attend a service is usually in the morning.
+The time the gospel begins varies depending on the church, but it is usually best to attend one of these masses in the morning.

-Try Levain Bakery's iconic chocolate-chip cookie, dine on genuine southern-style food at Sylvia's Restaurant, enjoy an evening of jazz at Bill's Place, visit the Marcus Gravey Park and discover works of art of African descents at The Studio Museum.
+Sample Levain Bakery's iconic chocolate chip cookies, dine on authentic Southern-style fare at Sylvia's Restaurant, listen to jazz at an evening at Bill's Place, visit Marcus Gravey Park, and admire artwork by African descendants at the Studio Museum.